local-projects/rtls-protocol/c++/README.md

 ### Windows(x64) installation

 1. Install [vcpkg](https://github.com/microsoft/vcpkg).
     1. Open Git Bash.
 Navigate to the "C:/" directory and create a "dev" directory if it doesn't exist.
 Navigate into the "dev" directory".
+Clone the vcpkg repo and navigate into it.
         ```bash
-        cd C:/
-        mkdir -p dev
+        cd C:/; mkdir -p dev; cd dev
-        cd dev
-    2. Clone the vcpkg repo and navigate into it.
-        ```bash
         git clone https://github.com/Microsoft/vcpkg.git
         cd vcpkg
         ```
-    3. Open a Powershell window in admin mode and navigate to the vcpkg directory.
+    2. Open a Powershell window in admin mode and navigate to the vcpkg directory.
 Then, run the following commands.
-This will create a vcpkg binary and install it system-wide.
-The last command will set a system-wide variable `VCPKG` to the location of vcpkg.
+This will create a vcpkg binary.The last command will set a system-wide variable `VCPKG` to the location of vcpkg.
         ```bash
         cd C:\dev\vcpkg
         .\bootstrap-vcpkg.bat
-        .\vcpkg integrate install
         setx VCPKG "C:\dev\vcpkg" /M
         ```
 2. Install protobuf.
-    1. In a Powershell window, navigate to the vcpkg directory (if not already there) and install the protobuf packages.
+In a Powershell window, navigate to the vcpkg directory (if not already there) and install the protobuf packages.
     ```bash
-        cd C:\dev\vcpkg
     .\vcpkg install protobuf protobuf:x64-windows
     ```
+3. Link Packages.
-    2. If you would like to automatically link any vcpkg packages to c++ VS projects, then make vcpkg accessible system-wide with the following command.
+    If you would like Visual Studio to automatically link packages to your project, then use the following command in Powershell to make accessible system-wide with the following command.
+(Note: Sometimes, system-wide installation produces strange behaviors in Visual Studio projects.)
     ```bash
     .\vcpkg integrate install
     ```
-    Sometimes, system-wide installation produces strange behaviors in Visual Studio projects.
-In those cases, it may be wise to forgoe this and manually include any headers, libs and dlls.
-Disabling system wide integration consists of the following command:
+    Otherwiese, if you would like to manually include the packages, disable systemwide integration with the following command.
     ```bash
     .\vcpkg integrate remove
     ```

 ### Usage